 Similarly, in a computer, Windows rot tends to happen first at the user level.
-Over time one account can get slow, but if you use a new one, you’ll note that it’s faster.
+Over time, one account can get slow, but you'll note that it's faster if you use a new one.

-Some changes take place system-wide, just like if you cause a big fire in your hotel room, that will likely affect the entire building.
+Some changes occur system-wide, just like if you cause a big fire in your hotel room, that will likely affect the entire building.

 In a computer, each user profile has its unique name, which is the username.
 Each username can have a password to keep the profile private.
 Think of the password as the key to your hotel room.